 After working for many years in the UK, Sub Saharan Africa and Asia as an educator and as a consultant in literacy and gender and education, Juliet is currently researching the conceptual and theoretical frameworks that inform education and literacy programmes.
 She is particularly interested in exploring the deficit discourse as applied to marginalized minority and indigenous communities and in exploring the inclusion or absence of cultural and livelihood contexts in their education programmes.

-Name: Dr Kate Nielsen (PhD candidate)
+Name: Kate Nielsen

 Research interests: Intercultural learning; Medical education; Transformational learning; Autoethnography; Educational tourism

 Research title: International assistance to education development: A case study of the basic education sector in Ghana